Objectives of this lab are to learn:

 to retrieve data from the table in various ways

-To run MySQL, you need to use putty to log into the student machine.
-Your login and password on student is the same as that on cs.
+To run MySQL, you need to log into the student machine.
+Your login is the same as your login ID on the cs, but your password is the student ID (SSN).
 Once you are logged into that machine, change your working directory to directory 3430.
-If you don't have that directory, create it and work in that directory.
-Create a lab2 directory under 3430 and keep all your files for this lab in lab2 directory.
-It is best to have two putty screens, so in one you could type your scripts and in another you could run MySQL.
+If you don't have that directory, create it and work in that directory for this course.
+Since this is your first lab, then create a lab1 directory under 3430 and keep all your files for this lab in lab1 directory.

-Enter password: (Your password is your Banner ID, the first time)
+Enter password: (Your password is your SSN, the first time)

 If you log into MySQL successfully, you will get a display that looks like the following: